Your Shopping List

 1. Rinse and de-stem the okra.

-2. Blanch the whole okra by placing it in boiling water for 3-4 minutes (depending on the size of your okra).
+2. Blanch the whole okra by placing it in boiling water for 3-4 minutes (depending on the size).
 Blanching the okra will help it maintain that bright green color and fresh picked flavor.

 3. Transfer the okra to an ice bath (bowl of ice water) to stop the cooking process.
 Drain and pat dry.